GMHC: 1990s

-GMHC, along with several other organizations, boycotted the 1990 International AIDS Conference in San Francisco, California in protest of the federal travel ban on people with HIV entering the United States.
+GMHC, along with several other organizations, boycotted the 1990 International AIDS Conference in San Francisco in protest of the federal travel ban on people with HIV entering the United States.
 Though representatives from GMHC did not attend the official event, they did participate in a smaller conference, for people who had boycotted, which took place simultaneously in San Francisco.

 The Fox Broadcasting Company donated the proceeds from the airing of the 1992 Freddie Mercury Tribute Concert in London's Wembley Stadium to GMHC.

 GMHC debuted an HIV prevention subway campaign featuring gay and straight couples in 1994.
 GMHC admitted that the posters were "more explicit" than what they had produced in the past and featured animated condoms, lubricant and messages aimed towards sexually active youth, with the slogan "Young!
 Hot!
 Safe!"
 Staff at GMHC later said that the organization received bomb threats specifically citing the campaign.

 GMHC employee James A. Fielding sued the organization alleging discrimination in 1994.
 Fielding sought $1.7 million in compensatory and punitive damages, claiming that he was not given a fair chance to apply for a role within GMHC, as leadership was afraid that, due to his HIV-positive status, he would have to call in sick.

 A 1995 New York Times report detailing the FBI keeping a record of activist group ACT UP also claimed that the FBI kept a small file dedicated to GMHC.

 Broadway star Bernadette Peters made her Carnegie Hall debut with a fundraiser for the organization.

 GMHC began offering HIV testing and prevention counseling at its offices in 1997, at the David Geffen Center for HIV Prevention and Health Education after a $2.5 million gift from the David Geffen Foundation.

 In 1997 the organization moved into headquarters at the nine-story Tisch Building at 119 West 24 Street in the Chelsea neighborhood.
 The building underwent a $12.5 million renovation.
 It is named for Preston Robert Tisch and Joan Tisch.
 The couple donated $3.5 million for the project and Joan is on the GMHC board of directors.